 Describing your vast array of top products is another no-brainer – no matter what industry you’re in.

-One simple reason is that Google loves useful and relevant content.
-Every time you add a piece of detailed information about your product, you increase your chances of appearing in the SERPs.
+One simple reason is that search engines love useful and relevant content.
+Every time you add a piece of detailed information about your product, you increase your chances of appearing in the search results.
 As you provide extra user value to the product you’re selling, you’ll also give Google more reason to think of you as a credible retailer.

 Secondly, another good reason to invest in your product titles and descriptions is that you should never overestimate how much your users know about your products.
 Just because they might have happened upon the listing by a Google search, this doesn’t mean that they aren’t shopping for another person, or know what a gigabyte is from RAM.
 Give meaningful descriptions and selling points to all your products and you’ll be rewarded.